xinwenfu/GenCyber/FieldTrips/V2/README.md

    - In the window of *Virus & threat protection settings*, turn off *Real-time protection*
    - If the window of *User account control* pops up, click *Yes*

-9. Within the Kali GUI (Graphical User Interface), click *Applications*, then *08 - Exploitation Tools*, and then *Armitage* to start the software *Armitage*.
+9. Within the Kali GUI (Graphical User Interface), click *Applications* &rarr; *08 - Exploitation Tools* &rarr; *Armitage* to start the software *Armitage*.
 We are going to use Armitage to find what networking services/applications are running on Metasploitable.

 <img src="../imgs/KubuntuKali-StartArmitage.PNG" width="640">